 Ukkö Robotics was launched in September 2016 with the goal of using technology to transform the traditional barn, making pasture-based farming more accessible.
-Partnering with mechanical engineer, Katrina Jean-Laflamme, Ukkö specializes in manufacturing an all-in-one autonomous barn that falls under the company’s ROVA Series.
+Partnering with mechanical engineer Katrina Jean-Laflamme, Ukkö specializes in manufacturing an all-in-one autonomous barn that falls under the company’s ROVA Series.

 Daniel is a thinker, a builder and a visionary.
-Since his young age, he always wanted to make things better at the family farm.
+Since his young age, he has always wanted to make things better at the family farm.
 When you don’t see him in front of his computer, he is in the shop making a side project.
 Now let’s get back to work.